Oburu: Hands off Wandayi, Kinyanjui

 Leaked letters have since placed the two at the centre of the scandal with growing public and political scrutiny.

-Oburu, however, argued that targeting the Cabinet Secretaries was misplaced, saying they are not the accounting officers responsible for such transactions.
+Oburu, however, argued that targeting the two Cabinet Secretaries was misplaced, arguing that they are not the accounting officers responsible for such transactions.

-"Attempts at public lynching of Cabinet Secretaries Lee Kinyanjui and Opiyo Wandayi, who are not accounting officers, as some leaders are attempting, will only derail investigations and politicise the scam, as we Kenyans are wont to do," he said.
+"Attempts at public lynching Lee Kinyanjui and Opiyo Wandayi, who are not accounting officers, as some leaders are attempting, will only derail investigations and politicise the scam, as we Kenyans are wont to do," he said.

 "However, should professional investigations place responsibility on their actions, then there must be no sacred cows."